 The required MSL curriculum includes:

-- Introduction to Law and Legal Reasoning (1 unit)
+- LAW:8026 Introduction to Law and Legal Reasoning

-- Two first-semester College of Law courses from among the following: (8 units)
+- Two first-year College of Law courses, one of which must be chosen from among the following:

 - One or more writing seminars, independent studies, or tutorials in the College of Law providing a total of at least two units of writing credit